-During the winter, when lemons are in season, spend a little time making dried lemon slices, zest, and powder to use throughout the year.
+During the winter, when citrus is in season, spend a little time making dried lemon slices, zest, and powder to use throughout the year.

 One of the great things about dehydrating lemons is that they retain pretty much all their vitamins and minerals and are just as good for you as fresh lemons.